kuchengeschmack/dotfiles/README.md

 ```
 # Clone this repository in your `~` directory
-# Then run the environment setup script
+# Then run the environment setup script as root
-~/env-setup.sh
+sudo ./env-setup.sh
 ```